Rishi500067313/Large-file-processor/README.md

   #### Points achieved by this method:

-   By using the snowflake all the 5 out of 5 points were completely fullfilled.
+   By using python with MySQL 4 out of 5 points were completely fullfilled.

    1. The python code fully uses the OOPs concept in the implementation of the task.
    2. The code does the creation & ingestion of table in about 15 seconds while the updation task involves join with temporary table so it takes about 8 minutes to complete.